What to do in Peru

 2. Sand boarding and Dune Buggy in Huacachina

-Did you know there are giant sand dunes in Peru?
+Did you know there are giant dunes in Peru?
 I didn’t even until I went there and saw with my own eyes.
-Peru really does have a little bit of everything.
+Peru does have a little bit of everything.
 Huacachina is a unique desert oasis located just outside the city of Ica and it honestly looks like something out of a film.
-The massive sand dunes that surround the small desert village are also a playground for adrenaline seeking tourists.
+The massive dunes that surround the small desert village are also a playground for adrenaline-seeking tourists.

 3. Check out the city of Lima